 A great few minutes for Australian cricket, as the Waugh brothers are born in the Sydney suburb of Bankstown.
 Steve, about four minutes older than Mark, made his Test debut five years before his brother lit up Adelaide with a dreamy 138 in 1990-91.
 Mark had been called up to replace Steve, but they eventually became the first male twins to play in a Test together; in all they did it 108 times.

 With the inaugural World Cup looming, snow swept across England, causing widespread disruption and the abandonment of play in two County Championship matches, while several others were prematurely ended as players shivered in temperatures of around 50 Fahrenheit.
 A letter in the Times warned that we were entering a new ice age.
 Five days later the tournament began... in temperatures in the high 70s as spectators sweltered in the heat.

-Birth of Sri Lankan allrounder Angelo Mathews.
-Though mostly known for his batting, his first big impact was with the ball, when he blew India away with 6 for 19 in a one-dayer at the Premadasa in 2009.
+Birth of Sri Lankan allrounder Angelo Mathews, who blew India away with 6 for 19 in a one-dayer at the Premadasa in 2009.
 A year later, he was the driving force in the world-record stand of 132 for the ninth wicket with Lasith Malinga in the game against Australia that Sri Lanka won by one wicket at the MCG.
-Often coming to the crease at No. 6, Mathews provides solidity to the lower middle order and has played a part in some unforgettable finishes.
-In February 2013, he became Sri Lanka's youngest ever Test captain at 25.
-In June 2014, he led them to their first series victory in England - a 1-0 win in a two-match series, where Mathews scored hundreds in both Tests.
+In February 2013, he became Sri Lanka's youngest Test captain at 25.
+In June the next year, Mathews led them to their first series victory in England - a 1-0 win in a two-match series, where he scored hundreds in both Tests.
 But as Mahela Jayawardene and Kumar Sangakkara's careers came to a close, Sri Lanka struggled to establish their dominance under Mathews, even at home, losing Test series to India and Pakistan in 2015, and failing to defend their World T20 title in 2016.
 They swept Australia at home later in the year but went down 3-0 in South Africa.
 Mathews stepped down from the captaincy in 2017 after Sri Lanka lost an ODI series at home to Zimbabwe, but was named the limited-overs captain once again six months later - only to be given the chop again in September 2018.